We value your privacy.

 Most passenger car V8 engines typically require about 800–1,500 amps from a LiFePO₄ jump starter for reliable starting.
 Gasoline V8s typically need about 300–600 A to start, while diesel V8s can require up to around 800–1,000 A. LFP jump starters rated at 1,500 A or higher offer solid performance for almost all V8 engines.

 Diesel truck applications operate in a much higher power range.
-Due to higher compression ratios, larger starter motors, and heavier drive train components, V8 diesel vehicles demand significantly more current.
-A Chevy Silverado 6.6L Duramax typically approaches 900A starting with peak requirements around 1400A, while commercial models such as the Mercedes Sprinter 3.0L Diesel often need approximately 800A starting and up to 1200A peak.
+Due to higher compression ratios and larger starter motors, these V8 diesel vehicles demand significantly more energy.
+A Chevy Silverado 6.6L Duramax typically approaches 900A starting amps with peak amps requirements around 1400A.

 Popular US Vehicle:

-●Honda Civic (1.5L): 400A starting / 600A peak
+● Honda Civic (1.5L): 400A starting / 600A peak

-●Mid-size sedans like Toyota Camry (2.5L): 500A starting / 800A peak
+● Toyota Camry (2.5L): 500A starting / 800A peak

-●Ford F-150 (5.0L V8): 700A starting / 1100A peak
+● Ford F-150 (5.0L V8): 700A starting / 1100A peak

-●For diesel-powered trucks like Chevy Silverado 6.6L Duramax: 900A starting / 1400A peak
+● Chevy Silverado 6.6L Duramax: 900A starting / 1400A peak

 European Vehicles:

-●VW Golf (1.4L TSI): 300A starting / 500A peak
+● VW Golf (1.4L TSI): 300A starting / 500A peak

-●Mercedes Sprinter (3.0L Diesel): 800A starting / 1200A peak
+● Mercedes Sprinter (3.0L Diesel): 800A starting / 1200A peak

-●BMW 3-Series (2.0L): 450A starting / 700A peak
+● BMW 3-Series (2.0L): 450A starting / 700A peak

 Normal Conditions: